bitcoin/bitcoin/doc/psbt.md

   can be used at any point in the workflow to merge information added to different versions of the same PSBT.
 In particular it is useful to combine the output of multiple Updaters or Signers.
+- **`joinpsbts`** (Creator) is a utility RPC that joins multiple PSBTs together, concatenating the inputs and outputs.
+This can be used to construct CoinJoin transactions.
 - **`decodepsbt`** is a diagnostic utility RPC which will show all information in a PSBT in human-readable form, as well as compute its eventual fee if known.
+- **`analyzepsbt`** is a utility RPC that examines an RPC and reports the next steps in the workflow if known, computes the fee of the resulting transaction, and estimates the weight and feerate if possible.

 ### Workflows